slchorne/apibrowser/README.md

 Newer versions of the WAPI will have new features, so when you specify the version in the url you are saying

-    I expect to make calls that use the features defined in this version of the API
+    "I expect to make calls that use the features defined in this version of the API"

 If the server doesn't support the version you are asking for you will get an error: